nikiforov-alexander/pt7-instateam-spring-with-hibernate/README.md

         validation in [RoleController], whenever user is typing wrong name.
     - `List<Collaborator> collaborators`.
+This column is mapped by "role", creating `@OneToMany` relationship with `Collaborator` class, which means that foreign key `role_id` is added as column in `collaborators` table.
-This column is mapped by "role", and fetched lazily, when we need to get all collaborators associated with specific roles.
-This is used in `ProjectController.editProjectCollaborators` method, where user is picking collaborators for
+        It is fetched lazily, when we need to get all collaborators associated with specific roles.
+This is used in `ProjectController.editProjectCollaborators`
+        method, where user is picking collaborators for